These World Leaders Are The New Gay Icons

-In the past three weeks alone President Trump has colorfully declared — by official decree — that the month of June shall hereby be known as “Great Outdoors Month,” “National Caribbean-American Heritage Month,” “African-American Music Appreciation Month,” “National Ocean Month,” and “National Homeownership Month.”
+Dispensing boastful proclamations willy-nilly the way an overzealous man in a giant sandwich costume hands out coupons to Quiznos on 14th Street, in the past three weeks alone President Trump has colorfully declared — by official decree — that the month of June shall hereby be known as “Great Outdoors Month,” “National Caribbean-American Heritage Month,” “African-American Music Appreciation Month,” “National Ocean Month,” and “National Homeownership Month.”
 What is conspicuously, but perhaps unsurprisingly, missing from the Trump administration’s June bucket list is, of course, Pride Month.

 Pride did, however, get an administrative shout-out via a pair of innocuous tweets from the president’s daughter-cum-employee Ivanka Trump.
 “I am proud to support my LGBTQ friends and the LGBTQ Americans who have made immense contributions to our society and economy,” she wrote at the start of the month.
 Yasss Kween Yasss!
 Amirite?
 No, I’m not, according to Ty Cobb, who heads global advocacy efforts at the Human Rights Campaign Foundation.
 “It was a hollow and meaningless statement,” Cobb said yesterday.
 “Given the actions coming out of the administration she works for and their silence when it comes to issues around LGBT folks, her words feel like hypocrisy more than anything else.”